Australia shrugs off China anger on nuclear subs

 "It involves a very significant commitment not just today but forever.
 That is why I refer to it as the forever partnership.
 It is one that will see Australia kept secure and safe into the future," he said.

-Australia's defence spending will rise, Morrison said, as the new alliance also requires greater investment in cyber capabilities, artificial intelligence, quantum technologies and undersea capabilities.
+Australia's defense spending will rise, Morrison said, as the new alliance also requires greater investment in cyber capabilities, artificial intelligence, quantum technologies and undersea capabilities.

-Morrison told Australian media that the defence alliance had been "well received" in his discussions so far with leaders in Japan, India, Singapore, New Zealand, Fiji, and Papua New Guinea.
+Morrison told Australian media that the defense alliance had been "well received" in his discussions so far with leaders in Japan, India, Singapore, New Zealand, Fiji, and Papua New Guinea.

 Indonesia's government said it took note "cautiously" of the agreement.
 "Indonesia is deeply concerned over the continuing arms race and power projection in the region," the foreign ministry added in a statement.